 Structure, Accessory.
 A subordinate building or structure which is incidental and not attached to the main building or use on the same lot.
-If an accessory building structure is attached to the main building or if the roof is a continuation of the main building roof, the accessory building structure shall be considered an addition to the main building.
-Includes structures regardless of whether a building permit is required, including, but not limited to, enclosed and unenclosed patios, barns, guesthouses, accessory dwelling units, garages, carports, storage buildings/sheds, trellis, gazebos, decks, and real or artificial rockscapes.
+If an accessory structure is attached to the main building or if the roof is a continuation of the main building roof, the accessory structure shall be considered an addition to the main building.
+Includes, but not limited to, enclosed and unenclosed patios, barns, garages, carports, storage buildings/sheds, trellis, gazebos, decks, and real or artificial rockscapes.